UX/UI Designer

 What didn't work well...

-• Level of Detail (LOD): The grass cannot be seen past a certain distance.
-Making the background bright and standing out.
+Level of Detail (LOD): The grass cannot be seen past a certain distance.
+Making the background bright and standing out

 Early version of the terrain and environment layout

-Final Prototypes
+Final Prototype

 What I ended with!